Table of Contents

 https://bike.bikegremlin.com/1986/bicycle-chain-lubricants-explained/#8

-BikeGremlin suggests motor oil (the oil used in the crankcase of 4 cycle internal combustion engines) is an adequate chain lubricant, except that it has some additives:
+BikeGremlin suggests motor oil (the oil used in the crankcases of 4 cycle internal combustion engines) was and would be is an adequate chain lubricant, except for additives:

 Monograde engine oils, with SAE 10W, or even SAE 30 viscosity, thinned down with diesel fuel (from 4:1, to highly thinned in 1:4 ratio), can be decent bicycle chain lubricants.